Aim The Ball

 The match is taken care by 12 judges, judging for different categorical areas, the judges are; chair, network, serving, service, line, central line, court, and ball judges.
 Each taking care of their own set of rules and maintaining the dignity of those rules.

-Guiding a person or train one into a player is the most challenging task a person might encounter.
+Guiding a person or train one into a player is the most challenging task a person might encounter according to the Gold Coast Tennis Academy.
 It is not always a piece of cake, teaching a technique as every person has a different personality and an instinct of performing a task of his own.
 It gets even more difficult when the one whom you are teaching has adopted specific techniques already, and you might want him to learn everything from scratch.
 Training a person into a tennis player, its an amalgamation of art and science with all the tactics you play to make your game stronger.
 As modern tennis is played in millions of clubs and countries, you will get as many coaches all over the world with hundreds of different techniques varying from another.

 Tennis is a perfect test of the skills as well as stamina of a player.
 When it comes to a match, tennis doesn’t remain just a game, but competition is testing each player’s patience and impromptu instincts.
 With various strategies and styles, each player plays in a particular domain with varied strengths and weaknesses.
 It is also a skill to determine the strength and weakness of not just oneself but of the competition as well.
 This skill can always score major points for you in a match.
 Science still plays a great deal in forming the strategies in a player’s game.
 It is a scientific tactic that if you want to hit the groundstroke, you need to swing the racket inside out.
 Every swing and smash come with the experimental strategy in mind forming logic and results in the back of mind.